funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 Configured value: False
         --split               Switch the value of the split of the generated output files.
                                 Configured value: True
+        --store-whois         Switch the value of the WHOIS record storage in the WHOIS DB.
+                                Configured value: False

     Multiprocessing:
         -m, --multiprocess    Switch the value of the usage of multiple processes.